-I am pleased to wish North Rhine-Westphalia, on its 70th anniversary: Alles Gute!The Duke of Cambridge
+I am pleased to wish North Rhine-Westphalia, on its 70th anniversary: Alles Gute!The Prince of Wales

 President of the Bundestag,